 - Double click on the newly created project to open it, which will take you to the Data Explorer app where you can view ‘keys’.
 Keys are geometry/data that will be transferred to/from Flux.

 - Depending on how you want to use Flux, we can either create keys here manually or let certain apps do it for us automatically.
 To create the keys manually, simply hit the plus button in the data table on the left.
 Entre in the key name, such as ‘Columns’, and give it a description.
 These keys will be empty until we send data to Flux and write to that key.

 You’ll notice on your home page a section featuring Flux Labs.
 These include Capacitor, Dashboard, Scheduler, Terra and Tracker.

 - Capacitor enables you to view previous versions of your data and roll back in time.
 Never worry about that lost design iteration ever again.

 - Dashboard allows you to create a beautiful and straightforward presentation of your Flux data.
 You can share your dashboard with any of your project collaborators – the only requirement is a web browser.

 - Scheduler allows you to create, edit, and view Revit schedules on the web.
 Collaborating with Revit model data has never been easier.
 Instead of requiring everyone on a project who works with schedules to work within Revit, now all you need is a web browser.

-- Terra allows you to place your 3D model at a precise location in Google Earth.
+- Terra allows you to place your 3D model at a precise location on Google Earth.
 No more fussing with export, scaling or coordinate alignment issues.
 The Terra web interface helps you quickly configure, generate and download a native *KMZ file which you can share or open in Google Earth.

 - Tracker allows you to track your project activity on Slack and email.
 Want an easier way to stay up-to-date with project progress?
-Connect Flux Tracker to your project and get notifications in real time (or in batches) as changes are made.
+Connect Flux Tracker to your project and get notifications in real-time (or in batches) as changes are made.